Dream-Maker-3D/Astr/.ai/conversational_requirements.md

     And not say "How can I help you" or similar formal responses

   Scenario: Natural interruption handling
-    Given Claude is saying "Dogs make great companions because they're loyal and..."
+    Given the AI is saying "Dogs make great companions because they're loyal and..."
     When I interrupt by saying "What about cats?"
-    Then Claude should immediately stop speaking
+    Then the AI should immediately stop speaking
     And respond to my interruption about cats
     And not reference being interrupted

   Scenario: Concise conversational responses
     Given I ask "What's the weather like?"
-    When Claude responds
+    When the AI responds
     Then the response should be brief and conversational And not include verbose explanations unless I ask for them And sound natural when spoken aloud

   Scenario: Natural clarification requests
     Given I say something unclear like "Can you help with that thing?"
-    When Claude needs clarification
+    When the AI needs clarification
     Then it should ask naturally like "What thing are you referring to?"
     And not use formal error language or structured prompts
 ```